Twitter's CEO thinks Elon Musk is great at Twitter. These messages must not have shown up in his feed.

 — Elon Musk (@elonmusk) May 29, 2018

-Joking about Tesla going bankrupt.
+Joking about Tesla going bankrupt

 Musk’s “funding secured” tweet was not the first time he misled investors about the fate of his company.